metalcycling/openstructure/modules/mol/base/doc/editors.rst

   Inherited by :class:`XCSEditor`, :class:`ICSEditor`.

-  .. method:: InsertChain(chain_name)
+  .. method:: InsertChain(chain_name[, chain, deep=false])

-     Add new chain to the entity
+     Add new chain to the entity.
+Properties of :class:`ChainHandle` `chain` will be inherited, if provided.

      :param chain_name: The chain's name.
 In the scope of an entity, chain names are unique.
-If a chain of the same already exists an IntegrityError is raised.
+If a chain of the same name already exists an :class:`IntegrityError` is raised.
-     :type  chain_name: string
+     :type  chain_name: :class:`string`
+     :param chain:      The newly created chain will take over all generic properties attached to this handle.
+     :type chain:       :class:`ChainHandle`
+     :param deep:       If set to true, all residues and atoms of `chain` will be completely copied into the created chain.
+No bonds and angles are added.
+     :type deep:
      :returns:          :class:`ChainHandle`

   .. method:: AppendResidue(chain, residue_name, [res_num])